theKerosen/DesyncPlugin/README.md

 By default, operators (`op`) have all permissions.
 You can manage permissions using a plugin like LuckPerms.

-## Building from Source

-If you wish to build the plugin yourself:

-1. Clone this repository: `git clone https://github.com/LadyLuh/Desync.git`
-2. Navigate into the cloned directory: `cd Desync`
-3. Build the project using Maven: `mvn clean package`
-4. The compiled JAR file (`Desync-X.Y.Z.jar`) will be found in the `target/` directory.

 ## Contributing

 Contributions are welcome!
 If you have ideas for new subtle desync events, improvements, or bug fixes, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/LadyLuh/Desync).